StamusNetworks/scirius/doc/installation-ce.rst

  USE_ELASTICSEARCH = True
  ELASTICSEARCH_ADDRESS = "127.0.0.1:9200"
- ELASTICSEARCH_VERSION = 2 # In 1, 2, 5 set depending on ES major version

 Please note, that the name of the Suricata (set during edition of the object) must be equal to the ``host`` key present in Elasticsearch events.
 It can also be edited here: scirius -> suricata -> edit.